Ingmar-de-Vries/HierarchicalPriors/README.md

   -	Pre-processing of MEG and eyetracking data
     - Pre-processing of eyetracking data was done using custom written script "HierarchicalPriors_eyetracking_asc2ft.m", which takes raw Eyelink data in asc format as input, and gives pre-processed eyetracking data in Fieldtrip format as output.
 This is subsequently used to create an eyetracker RDM per individual subject.
     - The first 2 MEG pre-processing steps were done using custom MNE-python scripts located in the subdirectory "preprocessing":
-      - "HierarchicalPriors_headPositionHistory.py" - finds the run with the middle head position to spatially realign the other runs to during Maxfiltering.
+      - "HierarchicalPriors_PP1_headPositionHistory.py" - finds the run with the middle head position to spatially realign the other runs to during Maxfiltering.
-      - "HierarchicalPriors_PP1_badchannels.py" - automatic bad channel detection of up to a maximum of 12 bad channels, which were interpolated during Maxfiltering.
+      - "HierarchicalPriors_PP2_badchannels.py" - automatic bad channel detection of up to a maximum of 12 bad channels, which were interpolated during Maxfiltering.
       - "ct_sparse.fif" - crosstalk file needed for the automatic bad channel detection and Maxfiltering.
       - "sss_cal_3045_180914_upright.dat" - calibration file needed for the automatic bad channel detection and Maxfiltering.
+    - After this Maxfiltering was applied using Neuromag's MaxFilter implementation (version 2.2) of Signal Source Separation (SSS) provided by Elekta Neuromag (MEGIN).
-    - Pre-processing of MEG data was done using the Brainstorm toolbox version 3 using GUI operations, which were transformed into Matlab scripts where possible.
-The following scripts are located in the subdirectory “preprocessing”:
+    - The rest of the MEG pre-processing was done using the Brainstorm toolbox version 3 using GUI operations, which were transformed into Matlab scripts where possible:
       - "HierarchicalPriors_MEGpp1_PSDcheck.m" - initial sanity/quality check of powerspectra.
 Can be skipped as this will be done after filters anyway.
       - "HierarchicalPriors_MEGpp2_addEvents.m" - read events from trigger channel and give appropriate names.
       - "HierarchicalPriors_MEGpp3_addPTBevents.m" - not necessary to use this, check comments in script for details.